duraiMuruganTY/getting-and-cleaning-data/README.md

 3. Extract only measurements with mean and standard deviation
 4. assign names to the activity
 5. summarize each metrics by subject and activity

+# Functions Used
+1. rbind,cbind to combine dataset ny row and column respectively
+2. grep to find the column names with mean/sd
+3. melt to transform the data
+4. dcast to perform average over melted data
+5. write.csv to get the data in csv format